thegooddocsproject/request-for-comment/RFC-010-core-strategy/core-strategy.md

 ## Who we are

-We are a group of technical folk.
+We are a community of technical folk.
 Writers, developers, editors and more.
 We are passionate about technical writing, documentation and open source.

 ### Our Audience